raspy135/Qun-synthesizer/README.md

 * Trouble with Duo Mode: You need to set up properly to play duo mode properly.
   * Mix in Mix sub menu has to be center (64).
   * Associated Envelope (OSC1 -> EG1 or 3, OSC2 -> EG2 or 4.
 Normally OSC1 uses EG1, OSC2 uses EG2)
-  * Set OSCs setting identical to get the same tone.
-Associated Envelopes parameters also need to be identical. (e.g. EG1 and EG2 setting should be identical)
+  * Set OSCs settings identically to get the same tone.
+Associated Envelopes parameters also need to be identical, e.g. EG1 and EG2 setting should be identical.
   * VCF’s key sync will not work well.
   * I suggest to start with simple patch.
      1. Initialize a patch.
 Long pressing (4 sec) Rec button.